Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

     - Set beahviour, when sync is clicked always open all folders
 3. ✅ - Original Sync button does not take same location once settings is clicked again
 4. ✅ - Add right click on folder also, to open folder location
+5. Figure out how to prevent FLP from exporting pattern instead of full song
+    - If FLP is added to pattern it exports as pattern, if project is closed on song mode then it exports as song.